CHUCKWWC/WholeWellness-Coaching-WebSite/chatbot-project/deploy-to-replit.md

 ## Post-Deployment
 - Test the chatbot at your new Replit URL
-- Update the beta test button link in your main website to point to the new URL
+- Update the testing button link in your main website to point to the new URL